yuanshunning/pickit-docs/docs/documentation/teach/explaining-the-teach-detection-parameters.rst

 -  Parts are lying on a flat surface, without overlapping.
 This is commonly the case on conveyor belts or tables.

-If the user chooses the non-overlapping application type, Pick-it will try to fit the model always with a straight orientation, and never under an angle.
+If the user chooses the non-overlapping application type, Pickit will try to fit the model always with a straight orientation, and never under an angle.
 This does not only save processing effort, but also results in more robust fits.
 This is especially noticeable when the parts to be